icecream95/udev-hid-bpf/doc/device-matches.rst

 Sometimes having just the static modalias is not enough to know if a program needs to be loaded.
 For example, one mouse I am doing tests with (``G10-Mechanical-Gaming-Mouse.bpf.c`` with ``HID_DEVICE(BUS_USB, HID_GROUP_GENERIC, 0x04d9, 0xa09f)``) exports 3 HID interfaces,
-but the eBPF program only applies to one of those HID interfaces.
+but the BPF program only applies to one of those HID interfaces.

 ``udev-hid-bpf`` provides a similar functionality as the kernel with a ``probe`` function.
-Before loading and attaching any eBPF program to a given HID device, ``udev-hid-bpf`` executes the syscall ``probe`` in the ``.bpf.c`` file if there is any.
+Before loading and attaching any BPF program to a given HID device, ``udev-hid-bpf`` executes the syscall ``probe`` in the ``.bpf.c`` file if there is any.

 The arguments of this syscall are basically the unique id of the HID device, its report descriptor and its report descriptor size.
-If the eBPF program sets the ``ctx->retval`` to zero, the  eBPF program is loaded for this device.
-A nonzero value (typically ``-EINVAL``) prevents the eBPF program from loading.
+If the BPF program sets the ``ctx->retval`` to zero, the  BPF program is loaded for this device.
+A nonzero value (typically ``-EINVAL``) prevents the BPF program from loading.
 See the ``G10-Mechanical-Gaming-Mouse.bpf.c`` program for an example of this functionality.

 Also note that ``probe`` is executed as a ``SEC("syscall")``, which means that the bpf function ``hid_bpf_hw_request()`` is available if you need to configure the device before customizing